wlwl2/UnityTipsAndTricks/README.md

 16. For coroutines check out @merkaba48's answer. https://forum.unity.com/threads/how-to-cancel-and-restart-a-coroutine.435493/
-You can also use `nameof` with coroutines?
+You can also use `nameof` with coroutines, but there should be no parameters/arguments in the method call.

 When I remember or find any others, I'll add them here.